How it works

 Educators are encouraged to use the same format to identify the winning entry in

-- Student entries will be collated by the following regions:
+- Student entries will be organized by the following regions:

 - Regional winners will be adjudicated by the National Judging Panel.